Policies

 • Continuously seek confirmation that you have understood the information that has been provided

-• Ask if there is anybody with you who is able to assist.
+• Ask if there is anybody with you who can assist.
 If not, and we believe this will be beneficial, we will make arrangements to continue with the subject matter at another time

 • Offer you the opportunity to complete the transaction after a period of further consideration